DKFZ-ODCF/FastqIndEx/CONTRIBUTING.md

 problems:
 - flock only works correctly with NFS on newer Linux kernels.
-- However, we cannot guarantee, that a file which was not locked, will be overriden during our read.
+- However, we cannot guarantee, that a file which was not locked, will be overridden during our read.

 To overcome these problems:
 - We can use flock for our writer.
 So writing will be safe, as long as